 - Kaab el-ghazal (croissants filled with almond paste and flavoured with orange blossom water)

-Also with a similar route, the main attraction of this excursion is a more in-depth visit to the Agafay desert, which is a desert near Marrakech (very popular for camel rides like the ones included in the tour) where the plants that produce Argan oil grow (if you have the opportunity, I advise you to buy a bottle, as in other countries it is usually more expensive and not always pure).
+The main attraction of this day trip is an in-depth visit of the Agafay desert, which is a desert near Marrakech (very popular for camel rides like the ones included in the tour) where the plants that produce Argan oil grow (if you have the opportunity I advise you to buy a bottle as in other countries it is usually more expensive and not always pure).

-The price of the tour also includes drinks, guide, transport from the hotel, camel ride and, for a supplement of 6 euros, lunch.
+The price of the tour also includes drinks, guide, transport from the hotel, camel ride and, for a supplement, lunch.

 - The Atlas Mountains